EstephaniaCalvoC/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 <!--
 ### [8.
 ByteCode -> Python #3](./102-magic_calculation.py)
 * Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:
+-->

 ### [9.
 Fast alphabet](./103-fast_alphabet.py)
-* Write a program that prints the alphabet in uppercase, followed by a new line.
+* A Python script that prints the alphabet in uppercase, followed by a new line.
--->

 ---

 ## Author